 Make or Sell Your Own Items

 If you make anything, whether craft projects or baked goods, you could be sitting on a potential moneymaker.
 Likewise, if you have a creative itch you’re dying to scratch, you might be able to do so and monetize it at the same time.
-E-commerce sites and creator marketplaces make it easy to sell your product to consumers that are interested in your product.
+E-commerce sites and creator marketplaces like Etsy make it easy to sell your product to consumers that are interested in your product.
 It’s also a good opportunity to learn how to build and promote your own website.

 Just because you have knowledge in a specific area doesn’t mean that others share your expertise.
 In this case, you might be able to find work either through the creation of online courses or by becoming an online tutor in math, science or another subject for today’s school-age students.
 Tutoring websites can help you to break into the field.
 Plus, you can’t put a price on the fulfillment of helping kids who might otherwise be struggling in school.

 Become a Ride-Share Driver